 In yesterday’s article, I wrote that atmospheric combustion appliances should not be inside the conditioned space of a home.
 If you have a furnace or water heater that draws air from the room, uses it in the combustion process, and then exhausts it to the outside, you could have serious health and safety risks in your home.

 One of the solutions I listed at the end of the article is to enclose the combustion appliances inside a sealed combustion closet.
-The diagram below (from the Georgia State Supplements and Amendments to the International Energy Conservation Code) shows how this works.
+The diagram above (from the Georgia State Supplements and Amendments to the International Energy Conservation Code) shows how this works.

 The closet is completely air-sealed to the house, as shown above.
 The door must have weatherstripping and a threshold to prevent air leakage between the closet and the house.
 All penetrations must be air-sealed as well.